Skip to content

 If you can clearly define the purpose of AI in your firm’s contract management, you’ll have an easier time identifying a solution.

-Here are some areas where specific AI contract analysis software may already be available:
+The following are some specific areas where AI contract review and analysis may apply:

 Renewable energy